tragisch/PlotGraphviz.jl/README.md

-To access a single edge, we have to know the defined $id$.
+To access a single edge, we have to know its unique $id (Int)$.
+We can use `get_id` to return the id from a node with a given name.

 ```julia